What is NVI?

 Transparent Formula

-Every metric, every weight, every calculation is visible.
-No black box.
+Every metric is visible and adjustable.
 You choose what matters to you.

 🏛️